 Start keeping a record of when you feel bad and when you good or feel less bad, and what might have triggered it.
 When you first start doing this it may seem like an unsolvable puzzle.
 But your feelings and responses are not random, and you can start learning about yourself and your reactions.
 This can begin to give you a sense of control: if certain things cause certain reactions, then maybe there is something you can do about how you are feeling.

 Healing Trauma.
 By Dr. Peter Levine.
 Physician and trauma expert explains how trauma lives on in the body and some ways of understanding this with many straightforward exercises to aid recovery.
-Available on Audio CD.
+Any of Peter Levine's books on trauma recovery are useful.

 The Body Keeps the Score.
 By Bessel van der Kolk.
 The second half of the book is an easier read and takes a practical look at a rounded recovery that includes but is not limited to therapy.
-The first half of the book looks at the physiological impact of trauma: what happens to bodies when a person is traumatised and how physical reactions can be disconnected memories.
+The first half of the book looks at the physiological impact of trauma: what happens in a person's body when they are traumatised and how many of the physical reactions and symptoms they experience are disconnected memories - not forgotten, but disconnected.

 Sensorimotor Psychotherapy.
 By Pat Ogden and Dr Janina Fisher.
 A book written for clients and their therapists.
 The impact of trauma lives on in the responses of the body, and this type of very effective therapy, deals with the ongoing impact of trauma in daily felt experience and how to work towards recovery and relief.

 Trauma and Recovery.
 By Judith Herman.
 A classic and essential book that looks at the roots of Post Traumatic Stress Disorder and the Stages of Recovery.
-Written more for therapists, survivors may find it of use also.
+Written more for therapists, and quite a solid read, however survivors may also find it useful.